At the beginning of 2012, a very small independent group of volunteers launched a long-term project with the following objectives:

-Although the task of gathering and uploading material is still ongoing, the project has already generated a significant quantity of material (information, images, etc.).
-One of the primary objectives of the project is to provide public access to this material wherever it is appropriate for us to do so.
-You can 'virtually visit' and 'virtually explore' the SCRCA from the comfort of your desk, armchair, etc. via the following main menu options, each of which provides a slightly different view over the database:
+One of the primary objectives of the SCRCA Project is to provide public access to the material we generate (insofar as it is appropriate for us to do so).
+The Settle-Carlisle Railway Conservation Area (SCRCA) web-portal was created to enable us to meet this objective.
+You can use our web-portal to 'virtually visit' and 'virtually explore' the SCRCA from the comfort of your desk, armchair, etc. via the following main menu options, each of which provides a slightly different view over the database:

 - Virtually Visit the operational sites and standing structures within the SCRCA.

 - Virtually Explore the SCRCA using interactive maps or aerial imagery.

 - Delve into the details via the comprehensive Gazetteer.
 This provides access to ALL of the locations in the database including:

 The SCRCA Project uses a wide variety of both general and specialist terminology.
 The latter includes terms drawn from the fields of archaeology, architecture and conservation, as well as from railway engineering and railway operations.
 The Glossary of Terms lists - and provides brief definitions for - some of this essential 'jargon'.
 All of the locations (sites and structures) associated with the SCRCA Project have been classified by location 'type'.
 Some have been further classified by location 'variant'.
 A list of the types and variants (with definitions and examples) can be accessed via the Location Types and Location Variants options in the footer menu.

 Some of the locations within the SCRCA benefit from additional official protection such as 'listing' (for structures) and 'scheduling' (for sites).
 The various classifications are listed and briefly explained on the Protection Categories page.

 The SCRCA Project: Notes regarding data control, copyright and usage page covers the subjects indicated by its title.